 The University of Minnesota oversees a number of programs and initiatives designed to support and nurture a diverse research ecosystem’s growth and innovation.
 A state-of-the art research infrastructure helps attract top talent to the University and provides incentive for faculty, staff and students to utilize that infrastructure in order to pursue research questions at the cutting edge of knowledge.
-Research advancement is also promoted through funding and compliance support, and by providing guidance for industry to partnerships.
-Other OVPR-supported research resources are:

 Strategic Partnerships and Research Collaborative (SPARC)